lilianricaud/sequences_generatives/Generate_Pattern_Languages_and_Sequences.md

 try to make cheap/fast mockups and see if they work/help increase the degree of life.
 Use poles with flags to visualize the position of structure, use cardboard, painting on small scale to visualize the effect of ornements, …

+## WORKERS AUTONOMY

+Make sure everyone understand the big picture and is passionate about his work, then let people make their own choice in building as much as possible while remaining consistant with the big picture.

 ## EVOLUTION